microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Deployment/HOL_Continuous_Deployment_Release_Management.md

 	Before moving on, it is a good idea to test the template so far.

 	* Click on "+ Release" in the toolbar and select "Create Release" to start a new release.

 	![](media/45.png)

-	* Select the latest build from the drop-down, and then select "Prep Env" as the target environment.
+	* Select the latest build from the drop-down, and then select "Dev" as the target environment.
 	Click "Create" to start the release.

 	![](media/46.png)

 	* Click the "Release-x" link to open the release.

 	![](media/47.png)

 	* Click on the Logs link to open and monitor the deployment logs.

 	* You should see a successful release after a few minutes.

 	![](media/51.png)
 	* If you log into the Azure Portal, you will see the Resource Group has been created.

 	![](media/52.png)

-1. Add New Environments and Web Deployment Tasks to Deploy the Web App
+1. Add Web Deployment Tasks to Deploy the Web App

-	Now that the deployment is configured, you can add tasks to deploy the web app.
+	Now that the infrastructure deployment is configured, you can add a task to deploy the web app to Dev.

+	* Click on the Dev environtment in the Release Definition.
+Then click "+ Add tasks".
-	* Click on the "+ Add environments" button to add a Dev environment.
-Select "Azure Website Deployment" as the template.
+	* Select the "Deploy" group in the left and click the add button next to "Azure Web App Deployment" to add the task.
-		* Change the name of the new Environment to Dev.
-	* Click on the ellipsis (...) and select "Configure variables".
-Remove all the variables.
-	> **Note**: If you had environment specific variables, you could define them here.
-It is not necessary in this case.
+Close the task selector dialog.
 	* Click on the "Azure Web App Deployment" Task.
 		* Select the Azure Service Endpoint you created earlier in the Azure Subscription drop down.
 		* For Web App Name, enter the `$(WebsiteName)` to use a variable.
-We defined this variable in the "Prep Env" environment in the previous step, but will shortly "promote" it to a Release variable so that it can be used in all Environments.
+You defined this variable earlier when deploying the ARM Template.
+You will shortly "promote" it to a Release variable so that it can be used in all Environments in the Release.
-		* Select the same Azure region for your Web App that you selected in the "Prep Env" Environment for the Resource Group.
+		* Select the same Azure region for your Web App that you selected in the "Azure Resource Group Deployment" task.
 		* Enter "dev" for the Slot.
 This will deploy the site to the "dev" deployment slot.
-This allows you to deploy the site to Azure without affecting the Production site.
+This allows you to deploy the site to an Azure deployment slot without affecting the Production site.
 		* Click the ellipsis (...) button to set the Web Deploy Package location.
 Browse to the PartsUnlimitedWebsite.zip file and click OK.

 		![](media/10.png)